Game-DevOps/readme/README.md

 We welcome beginners and people interested in working in this field.
 You may wish to join the #beginners channel.

 This Slack is not a place to get insider information or leaks or debate the merits of various games.
-This is a professional space for getting help and discussing development techniques.
+This is a professional space for getting help and discussing game devops techniques.

+This Slack is not intended for general devops discussion or general game development discussion - it is focused on game devops specifically.

 Slack channels are free, go ahead and make new ones as needed.